 - 3.4.4 Priority 1 routes will be treated before the formation of ice.
 The average route treatment time of 3.0 hours will be taken into account in making the decision to ensure that all pre-cautionary Priority 1 routes are completed on time.
 Any changes to the pre-determined actions will be verified with the Duty Officer before notification to the workforce.
 The situation may be varied by weather conditions such as heavy rain immediately before a frost, which may restrict the time to carry out the work. - 3.4.5 Depending on the forecast, further actions may be required to support the precautionary gritting decisions.
 Whilst every effort will be made to plan this action it may be considered necessary to obtain updated forecast information from the Forecast Provider prior to a decision being made.
-The weather forecast update will be carried out by the Duty Officer at any time of the day or night, to ensure that appropriate actions are carried out in the interest of public safety and to provide a cost efficient service. - In the event of a forecast of snow the Priority 1 routes will be pre-treated prior to the event.
+The weather forecast update will be carried out by the Duty Officer at any time of the day or night, to ensure that appropriate actions are carried out in the interest of public safety and to provide a cost efficient service. - 3.4.6 In the event of a forecast of snow the Priority 1 routes will be pre-treated prior to the event.
 Where this is not possible, for example when it starts as rain and turns to snow, a decision to delay action until the rain stops in order to prevent the salt from being washed away will be taken.
 It should be noted that this situation can be even more difficult if it occurs during the rush hour as traffic congestion impedes the progress of the gritting vehicle. - 3.4.7 Following snowfall with significant accumulations, clearance work will continue around the clock until all Priority 1 roads are clear.
 When the Priority 1 roads are cleared to a standard which safeguards the safe passage of vehicular traffic, all available resources will be dedicated to attend to Priority 2 roads. - 3.4.8 Priority 3 routes will receive attention when resources are available and after all Priority 1 and 2 roads have received appropriate treatment. - 3.4.9 Services across Streetscene & Transportation (and possibly others across the wider Authority) will support the Winter Service during periods of prolonged disruption to the county.
 It may be necessary to curtail certain services during these periods, for reasons such as practicality or safety, and the resource and labour will be redirected to the Winter Service operations as appropriate. - 3.4.10 During periods of snowfall, all gritting vehicles will be equipped with snow or slush ploughs depending on the type of snow being cleared.
-Snow ploughing contractors will be deployed at the discretion of the Duty Officer. - 3.4.10 Following periods of heavy snowfall, priority should be given to the inspection and clearance of gullies to ensure that meltwater from snow on verges and central reservations can quickly drain away.
+Snow ploughing contractors will be deployed at the discretion of the Duty Officer. - 3.4.11 The decision to deploy contractors to clear roads of accumulated snowfall will be made at the discretion of the Duty Manager and subject to local condition and the prolonged impact of restricted access and treacherous conditions at the time. - 3.4.12 Following periods of heavy snowfall, priority should be given to the inspection and clearance of gullies to ensure that meltwater from snow on verges and central reservations can quickly drain away.